 Keep watering your trees until the ground freezes

 Most urban trees suffer from drought.
 This stress weakens a tree’s ability to withstand winter conditions.
 Fall watering is especially important for evergreens, which continue to lose water through the winter months.
-Water your tree by placing a hose at the base of the tree on a slow drip for approximately 15 minutes, once to twice a week.
+Water your tree by placing a hose at the base of the tree on a slow drip for approximately 15 minutes (or apply 3 to 4 buckets) once or twice a week.
 For mature trees, a soaker hose can be used and spread on the ground out as far as the trees branches reach.

 Replace the mulch around the base of your trees